Dre Campbell Farm

 Canola oil is often used in cooking, but you can also use it as an insecticide for termites.

-Mix 2 cups of the oil with 2 tablespoons of liquid soap.
-To use as a pesticide, combine 2 teaspoons of this concentrate with a cup of warm water.
+Mix 2 cups of the oil with two tablespoons of liquid soap.
+Combine two teaspoons of this concentrate with a cup of warm water as a pesticide.

 Shake well and use it in areas where it’s needed.
-The oil will suffocate termites.
+The oil will suffocate the termites.

 Takeaway